Health Insurance for Cancer Patients in India | PolicyX

 The steep rise to tens of thousands of cancer-related claims by 2024 shows that the burden of cancer within CARE's insured base is substantial and growing.
 The data shows that cancer claims have risen sharply in recent years, particularly with the most significant growth in 2023 and 2024.

-This shows that cancer cases are rising, and being financially prepared can’t be delayed anymore.
+This shows that cancer cases are rising, and being financially prepared cannot be delayed anymore.

 Effective Ways to Detect Cancer Early: Urgent Call for Awareness

-Recognising warning signs, going for recommended screenings and seeking expert advice at the earliest opportunity must become routine behaviour for individuals across age groups.
+Recognizing warning signs, undergoing recommended screenings, and seeking expert advice at the earliest opportunity must become routine behavior for individuals across age groups.

 Once a potential concern is identified (either through signs or routine screening), the next critical step is getting a definitive cancer diagnosis.
 Detecting cancer early requires focusing on persistent changes, not temporary discomforts.
 If any of the below-mentioned early signs of cancer persist for more than a few weeks, seeking immediate medical clarification is essential.
 Key signs to watch for: